Soltis13/03_BootCamp_ClassNotes/04Project1/readme.md

     must use 2 apis
     must use ajax to pull data
-    must use anew library or technology
+    must use a new library or technology
     must polished front end
     must meet good quality coding standards
     must not use alerts, confirms or prompts